Tool Learning 1 - Use Fuzzilli on Real Targets

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh #Choose 1 after this

-Ouput message is showed as below:
+The output message is shown below: